mrbusche/backseatfan.com/_posts/2010-01-25-paul-allen-radio-call-of-brett-favre-interception-in-4th-quarter.md

   </p>

   <p>
-    Paul Allen - &#8220;Brett Favre goes back to pass he pumps, now he fires over the middle.
+    Paul Allen - "Brett Favre goes back to pass he pumps, now he fires over the middle.
 Intercepted, I can't believe what I'm seeing right now.
 It was intercepted by Tracy Porter, near side to the 40 and John Sullivan runs him down at the 47 yard line.
-You've got to be kidding me, I can't believe what I just saw.&#8221;
+You've got to be kidding me, I can't believe what I just saw."
   </p>

   <p>
-    Other announcer - &#8220;Looking at that play he should have just held on to it Paul, he should've.
-He could've easily have gotten 5 or 6 yards if he would have just pulled that thing down and dove foreward.&#8221;
+    Other announcer - "Looking at that play he should have just held on to it Paul, he should've.
+He could've easily have gotten 5 or 6 yards if he would have just pulled that thing down and dove foreward."
   </p>

   <p>
-    Paul Allen - &#8220;But why do you even ponder passing, I mean you can take a knee and try a 56 yard field goal.
+    Paul Allen - "But why do you even ponder passing, I mean you can take a knee and try a 56 yard field goal.
 This is not Detroit man!
-This is the Super Bowl.&#8221;
+This is the Super Bowl."
   </p>

   <p>